 Beyond Mint Street, the neighborhood has filled in with new buildings providing housing and workspaces in urban townhomes, smaller shops, mid-rise and high-rise offerings.
-In the Gold Distict, residents and workers find a place that is equally convenient by foot and bike to uptown as it is connected to the larger region by rail.
+(In the Gold Distict, residents and workers find a place that is equally convenient by foot and bike to uptown as it is connected to the larger region by rail.)

-1 Existing conditions looking east toward Mint Street / 2 Conceptual illustration of an urban park surrounded by new mixed-use buildings bound by Graham, Bland, Mint, and Commerce Streets as a gateway element for the Gold District.
+1 Existing conditions looking east toward Mint Street / 2 Conceptual illustration of an urban park surrounded by new mixed-use buildings bound by Graham, Bland, Mint, and Commerce Streets

-1 Existing conditions looking north on Mint Street near Lincoln Street

-2 Conceptual illustration of potential streetscape enhancements along Mint Street, Development includes higher intensity tower buildings with active street-level podiums and adaptive re-use of existing buildings.
-Streetscape includes expanded sidewalks, painted bicycle lanes, and public art integrated above the intersection
+1 Existing conditions looking north on Mint Street near Lincoln Street / 2 Conceptual illustration of potential streetscape enhancements along Mint Street, infill development and adaptive re-use, and new public art integrated into the infrastructure and potentially as a gateway element over the street